Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Background

 \subheading{Crosstalk errors} In the case of frequency-multiplexed readout, interactions (crosstalk) between the readout pulses can result in errors during classification.
 Frequency-multiplexed readout dramatically improves the scalability of systems since less hardware is needed for readout, which increases the importance of mitigating crosstalk errors.

-\subheading{Excitation errors} Readout errors due to undesired qubit excitations are similar to relaxation errors, except that they occur when the readout pulse excites a qubit~\cite{Walter2017}, thus resulting in an incorrect measurement.
+\subheading{Excitation errors} Errors due to undesired qubit excitations are similar to relaxation errors, except that they occur when the readout pulse excites a qubit~\cite{Walter2017} resulting in an incorrect measurement.

-\subheading{Errors due to enviromental noise} During readout multiple filters and amplifiers are used to increase the signal-to-noise ratio (SNR) of the readout signal~\cite{Macklin2015, Sete2015, Neill2018}.
-Unfortunately, these components do not perfectly compensate for the impact of noise on the readout signal.
+\subheading{Errors due to enviromental noise} Multiple filters and amplifiers are used to increase the signal-to-noise ratio (SNR) of the readout signal~\cite{Macklin2015, Sete2015, Neill2018}.
+Unfortunately, these components do not perfectly compensate for noise on the readout signal.

 In the following sections, we describe how these errors affect readout fidelity and how they can be mitigated to make readout more robust in a scalable manner.